flutter/website/src/release/breaking-changes/dialog-border-radius.md

 ## Migration guide

-If you would prefer to maintain the old shape, you can use the shape property of your `Dialog` to specify the original 2.0 pixel radius.
+If you prefer to maintain the old shape, you can use the shape property of your `Dialog` to specify the original 2.0 pixel radius.

 Setting the Dialog shape to the original radius: